 - Core courses in environmental studies, laying the foundation for further study

 - Environment-related communication, organizational management, or law

 - Courses such as Contemporary Political Ideologies, Economic Development in Low Income Countries, and Advanced Public Address

 As an environmental studies major, you are encouraged to spend a semester studying off-campus.
 Many students attend the Au Sable Institute of Environmental Studies during the summer, where they join students and instructors from other Christian colleges in hands-on study of forests, streams, marine organisms, and other parts of God’s world.
 Au Sable offers course and field work in Michigan, Washington state, and South India.

 Other off-campus program options available to you are:

-- the Latin American Studies Program in Costa Rica
+- Latin American Studies Program in Costa Rica

 - Chicago Semester Program

 - American Studies Program in Washington, D.C.

-- the Creation Care Studies Program in Belize or New Zealand
+- Creation Care Studies Program in Belize and New Zealand

 Internships are an excellent way for you to broaden your experience and background.
 The environmental studies department and the career services office maintain files on summer internship opportunities.